PolymathNetwork/polymath-apps/.github/CONTRIBUTING.md

 - No commit reaches `develop` unless it comes from a PR and has been reviewed by at least `1` other developer.
 - No commit reaches `master` except through a PR from `develop` to `master`. _(Note: We might want to ask for more than one approval for this PR since they deploy to production)_
 - You can base your branch from `develop` or an epic branch (e.g: `migration-to-2.0`)
-- PRs that break unit tests will be rejected
+- PRs that break unit tests must not be merged
-- E2E tests test code in `develop`, `Pull Requests pointing to master` and on `master`
+- E2E tests run on code in `develop`, `Pull Requests pointing to master` and on `master`

 Good practices: